Two plates of foodTwo plates of food

 It is important to note that the nutritional value of these dishes can vary depending on the cooking method and ingredients used.
 For example, using lean cuts of beef and steaming or stir-frying the vegetables can make Beef and Broccoli even healthier.
 Similarly, using less sugar and oil in the sauce can make Mongolian Beef a better option.

-See also Tacos vs. Burritos
+See also Shrimp Cocktail vs. Crab Cakes

 Another factor to consider is the portion size.
 Both dishes can be high in sodium, so it is important to watch your serving size to avoid consuming too much.
 Additionally, pairing either dish with a side of brown rice or quinoa can add fiber and nutrients to your meal.